rbow97/otter-form/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It makes use of TypeScript, React Hooks, the Material-UI library, FontAwesome and axios.

 This project is a single page web application which allows users to 'request an invitation' via a form in a modal.

 Users are able to click a CTA, which then opens a modal containing a form.
 The form requires 'name', 'email' and confirm email' to be filled in.